vbookshelf/Sound2Vibe-Deaf-Music-and-Gaming-Aid/README.md

 # Bone-Viber
 An  electronic open source music and gaming aid for the deaf.<br>
 Plug the audio jack into a phone or laptop.
 Stick the coin vibrating motor to your body - wrist, ear bone, chest bone etc. - using masking tape or bandage tape.
-This device will help you feel sounds as vibrations.
+This device will help you feel music, video game sounds or spoken words as vibrations.
 <br>
 <br>